GiovanH/unofficial-homestuck-collection/MODDING.md

 This document is a draft and may or may not represent the final API **or** the current development implementation.
 See [issues](https://github.com/Bambosh/unofficial-homestuck-collection/issues/43) for discussion.

+Implementation of the modding API can be found at or near [`/src/mods.js`](https://github.com/Bambosh/unofficial-homestuck-collection/blob/develop/src/mods.js)

 ## Basic Overview

 ### Writing mods